kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 This listbox allows the selection of encryption algorithms.
 Please consider your security requirements to select an appropriate set of algorithms.
 Establish a reminder (e.g. once a year) to re-evaluate the set.
 Use Ctrl-Click to select multiple entries.

+#### <a id="preference.infoMsg"></a> General information mesage

+This text area allows to define a html (or just plain text) message that will be displayed in a text block at the top of any page.
+It may be useful to inform the users about e.g. new features, addítional restrictions or planned outages.
+The length of the message is limited to 250 characters.

 ### Administration of CA connectors

 #### <a id="ca-connector.name"></a> Connector Name